 Firstly, let’s look at the definition of innovation:

 According to the Cambridge Dictionary, “Innovation” is defined as a new idea or method, or the use of new ideas and methods.

 Now, let’s expand this into marketing and see what, and how, it applies: Firstly, what’s notable is that the marketing space is constantly changing at a very fast pace.
 Being driven by 3 core factors: The internet, the changing customer behavior & needs as a whole, and technology.

 All these three elements are interconnected and interdependent.
 If one is changing, the others do too.
 The rise of the Digital world – and subsequently, Digital Marketing, has been a big driver of innovation in Traditional Marketing.
 It has added a lot of additional communications channels such to the classical mix.

 This has allowed brands to innovate firstly by exploring tactics and strategies on the new channels, and by integrating them into a wider communications mix, bringing innovative approaches to marketing campaigns – integrating channels such as Social Media Marketing or Google Ads & Search Engine Marketing.

-Today, innovation happens a lot at a detailed level – where technology is being developed and where big data & automation is being processed/enabled in the first instance.
+Today, innovation happens a lot at a detailed level – where technology is being developed and where big data & automation are being processed/enabled in the first instance.

 However, what we aim to bring forward through our approach and definition of Marketing Innovation, is – apart from just introducing new technologies into the “mainstream”.
 Helping with the adoption of these technologies within organizations, and helping brands make use of them, in an effective manner, to increase their campaigns’ efficiency and ROI.

 Social Media Marketing, Search Engine Optimisation, Google Ads or Email Marketing still are some of the main and most important marketing channels.
 This is surely undeniable, and they are some of the biggest online revenue drivers within organizations.

 Innovation just for the sake of innovation is definitely not something that should be promoted.